RedHatInsights/cloud-services-config/README.md

 #### app_id.frontend.paths

-This is the list of paths where your app will be located.
-These paths are appended to the end of the paths of its parent apps (if any).
+This is the list of URL paths where your app will be located.
-For example, let's say your app `ex_app_id` is a sub-app of `parent_app`, which has a frontend path of `/parent-app`.
-If you add a frontend path of `/ex-app`, your app will be available at `/parent-app/ex-app`.

 #### app_id.frontend.sub_apps